 New Mexico is best suited for small businesses, cost conscious investors and privacy minded individuals.

 Privacy: Members and Managers are not listed.
 Only the Organizer (us) has to list their name.
 With no additional annual reports there are also no additional chances for your name to be exposed or nominee services to pay for.
-Learn more about New Mexico LLC anonymity here.
+Learn more about anonymous New Mexico LLCs here.

 Asset Protection: New Mexico companies offer the same corporate veil as other states.
 This means you are not personally liable for the company's debt.
 Hence the "limited liability" in limited liability company.

 With New Mexico, you enjoy all the benefits of an LLC at a fraction of the usual cost.
 Learn more on our page about incorporating in New Mexico.
 In other states, periodic reporting is really just an excuse to collect fees from businesses.
 New Mexico skips this step, saving you time and money.
 The state is not well suited for large corporations however.
 If you are a large company, then you should consider Delaware or Wyoming.
 Learn more about the advantages of a New Mexico LLC here.

 Delaware offers over a hundred years of well defined corporate case law to act as precedent.
 They also have a dedicated court system for hearing business disputes called the Court of Chancery.
 This court system which ensures cases are heard quickly.
 However, if you a creditor is pursuing you, then the last thing you generally want is a fast track trial.
 They also do not have as favorable of asset protection laws.
 This combination makes Delaware ideal for large corporations, but not for small business.

 For large corporations such formalities are important.
 It is also important to have a dedicated court system for complex matters.
 The only difference most small business owners will notice are the significantly higher fees that Delaware levies on its companies.